vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 </script>
 ```

-## Checking if the item is added to the wishlist
+## Checking if an item is added to the wishlist

-If you want to show that product is already added to `wishlist`, use `isOnWishlist` function like so:
+If you want to show that product is already added to `wishlist`, use `isInWishlist` function like so:

 ```vue
 <template>